lkry95/Kafka3-Data/README.md

 build simple consumer (python)

+Fork this repo, then clone from your new fork.

 ## ZipBank Project

 We have decided to use Kafka as our main event handling infrastructure for our new bank, ZipBank.